-In 2011, the City collected 1,958 turbidity samples (40 routine sampling sites), performed 18 Hydrolab launches, analyzed 10 MS4 first flush samples, and analyzed 6 composite samples.
-In addition to routine programs, the City also analyzed 27 samples for ammonia and or e-coli leading to the confirmation and repair of 3 sanitary sewer concerns in 2011.
-The City has collected over 12,000 turbidity samples since launching the routine turbidity monitoring program in 2006.
+In 2012, the City collected 1,973 turbidity samples (40 routine sampling sites), more than 207,000 water quality data points using two HACH Hydromet Hydrolab DS5 multi-parameter sondes, collected and analyzed 5 MS4 "first flush" samples for BOD, COD, TSS, Sulfide, Copper, Zinc, Oil and Total Phosphorus, and collected and analyzed 4 composite samples for total phosphorus in Saugahatchee Creek.
+In addition to routine programs, the City also analyzed 20 samples for ammonia and/or e-coli leading to the confirmation and repair of 2 sanitary sewer concerns in 2012.
+The City has collected over 13,900 turbidity samples since launching the routine turbidity monitoring program in 2006.

-For additional information concerning the City's Water Quality Monitoring Program, please see the 2011 Annual Water Quality Monitoring Report included in Appendix E. This Water Quality Monitoring Report is being submitted in accordance with Part V of NPDES General Permit ALR040003 that was issued effective February 1, 2011.
+For additional information concerning the City's Water Quality Monitoring Program, please see the 2012 Annual Water Quality Monitoring Report included in Appendix E. This Water Quality Monitoring Report is being submitted in accordance with Part V of NPDES General Permit ALR040003 that was issued effective February 1, 2011.